SIAM-VIT/MPL-fe-admin/README.md

 ## About The Project

-This is the admin portal for the 2024 Math Premier League (MPL), SIAM-VIT's Flagship Event in VIT's fest, GraVITas
+This is the admin portal for the 2024 Math Premier League (MPL), SIAM-VIT's Flagship Event in VIT's fest, GraVITas'24.
+The portal is used by the admin to create teams, monitor the leaderboard in real time, update team scores and monitor the progress of the teams.
+The portal is built using ReactJS.

 Key Features: